-Palme defended the concept of a general welfare policy: everybody, regardless of their resources, should benefit from the welfare system.
+Palme defended the concept of a general welfare policy: everybody, regardless of their resources, should benefit from the system.
 This would maintain solidarity and the will to pay taxes, and also help to prevent the rich from obtaining private solutions out of reach of the poor.

 Under his rule an ambitious redistributive program was carried out, with special help provided to the disabled, immigrants from all over the globe, the low paid, single-parent families and the old.

 As the role of the state was enlarged even more, taxation rose from being fairly low to the highest levels in the West.
 The top marginal tax rate peaked at the end of the 1970s at approximately 87%.